OSGeo/OSGeoLive-doc/en/quickstart/gpsprune_quickstart.rst

 To work with data, you will then either load a recorded track from a file, load data from a GPS receiver using *Gpsbabel*, get coordinates from Wikipedia, or enter your own coordinates by hand.
 The easiest way to start is to load any gpx file, kml or kmz file using the menu command :menuselection:`File --> Open file` and selecting the file you wish to load.
+A suitable GPX file containing a couple of tracks can be found on the disc at :file:`~/data/vector/R/test_trk2.gpx`.

 Now you should see your track marked in blue, and waypoints (if any) marked with their names.
 If you have a network connection, it's recommended to activate the maps by clicking the globe